Roasting Recipes Suitable for VF7700 & VM7900 Models ONLY.

-I'm a huge fan of cooking big meals, or batch meals, so I can have lots of leftovers to eat the next week.
+I'm a huge fan of cooking big meals, or batch meals, so I can have lots of leftovers to eat over the next week.
 And pack for lunches.
 And serve my family.
 Why cook 3 times per day when you can just re-heat really great food you already cooked?

 As a result, my refrigerator is usually pretty full of leftovers.
 Delicious, easy leftovers.